Thihup/Zoom-Firmware-Editor/README.md

 ```

 ## Getting Started
 Zoom Firmware Editor application is a self-executable jar-file.
-If you have Java JRE installed, then double-click on "ZoomFirmwareEditor.jar" should launch it.
+If you have Java JRE installed, then double-click on "zoomeditor.ZoomFirmwareEditor.jar" should launch it.

-If you dont have Java installed on your computer, you can download and run "ZoomFirmwareEditor-setup.exe".
+If you dont have Java installed on your computer, you can download and run "zoomeditor.ZoomFirmwareEditor-setup.exe".
 That setup application will install the compiled Windows executable with embedded JVM (created using Excelsior JET).

 **Important notice!** If you are going to inject any **GUITAR** amplifier effect into any **BASS** pedal firmware, then you should inject the file **"CMN_DRV.ZDL"** too!